 During 2021, we expect to see continued earnings momentum among the Covid-19 ‘winners’, such as technology and healthcare, many of which we believe will continue to refine their impact investment theses and further enhance their businesses as solutions providers to the challenges we face.
 “Growth” stocks and those already emphasising their environmental and societal impact should benefit from direct policy support and continued consumer choice trends.

-We also expect to see businesses involved in food production in the spotlight, both as opportunities and risks, with the rise of biodiversity and soil health, alongside nutritious food and human health, as major narratives that will emerge in equities markets.
+We also expect to see businesses involved in food production in the spotlight, both as opportunities and risks, with the rise of

 We continue to be cautious around big tech, both due to valuation concerns and the potential we see for increased regulatory scrutiny in the face of ongoing data security, privacy and content accuracy issues.
 The rise of AI is set to become a much larger focus for many tech and impact investors as we collectively seek the best solutions to the innovations and efficiencies required to help deliver the UN SDGs.